behlkush/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

+## gitpod.yml Update

-Update our .gitpod.yml - Also ran the installation steps from CLI and installed Aws cli manually
+Updated our .gitpod.yml - Also ran the installation steps from CLI and installed Aws cli manually

+`code`
 tasks:
   - name: aws-cli
     env: